 Before I left for this trip to take wild horse photography, a friend of mine and I were having dinner at a restaurant in NYC.
 She asked, “what are you going to do differently this time?”
 It was as though someone stabbed me with a dagger.
 However, she was right.
 I was coming back with similar-looking photographs and nothing different as well.
 So I consciously made a significant effort to change things around and not function on autopilot to achieve my wild horse pictures.
 Since then, I do my best to improve my daily routines.
 I don’t like all the results, but I love having variety in my life now.

 CREATING WILD HORSE PHOTOGRAPHY

-Creating wild horse photography is such an honor I feel so lucky.
+Creating wild horse photography is such an honor, I feel so lucky.
 Sometimes I can’t get over how real they look when our printer prints and mounts them on plexiglass, they come back to life again.
-At our art gallery in New York City, we hold some huge wild horse photography from France and also North Carolina, Stallions or Mare in our signature black and white as well as in full color.
+At our art gallery in New York City, we hold some huge wild horse pictures from France and also North Carolina, Stallions or Mare in our signature black and white as well as in full color.

 View more of our WILD HORSE PHOTOGRAPHY below.

 This horse was so powerful when he ran I could clearly see he was the alpha male.

 The sun was descending over the horizon as I came upon some wild horses grazing on saltwater grass.